 Here below are some detailed thoughts about governing our society.
 Similar pages present my thoughts on biological organisms living on earth, communities of human beings, relating to other countries, and more general common sense issues.
 (While these seem like just simple common sense to me, some of them may be startling to some readers.)

 We're all in this together.
 How we organize our community might be called politics or government.

-The changes in presidential election rules in the late 60's and early 70's (different party nominating rules, primary elections, and so forth) were a mistake.
+The changes in presidential election rules in the late 60's and early 70's (partisan primary elections, different party nominating rules, and so forth) were a mistake.
 On the plus side, they seem more fair, and they did indeed fulfill their short-term goal of giving a much stronger voice to the anti-Vietam-war feelings of part of the electorate.
 (I make no comment here on whether or not that stronger voice was actually effective in ending that war sooner.)
 But on the minus side, those changes seem the root cause of the current intransigence and polarization in American politics.